bids-apps/giga_connectome/docs/source/usage.md

 1. Organise the atlas according to the [TemplateFlow](https://www.templateflow.org/python-client/0.7.1/naming.html) convention.

 :::{warning}
-`giga-connectome` and its upstream project `nilear` did not explicitly test on non-standard templates, such as templates compiled from specific datasets or individual templates.
+`giga-connectome` and its upstream project `nilearn` did not explicitly test on non-standard templates, such as templates compiled from specific datasets or individual templates.
 :::

 A minimal set up should look like this: